Chrissie-Law/AREAD-Multi-Domain-Recommendation/README.md

-# One for Dozens: Adaptive REcommendation for All Domains with Counterfactual Augmentation (AREAD)
+# AREAD - One for Dozens: Adaptive REcommendation for All Domains with Counterfactual Augmentation

-This is the official implementation of the AREAD model in our paper: **One for Dozens: Adaptive REcommendation for All Domains with Counterfactual Augmentation**, which has been accepted at AAAI 2025. [paper](https://arxiv.org/abs/2412.11905)
+This is the official implementation of the AREAD model in our paper: **One for Dozens: Adaptive REcommendation for All Domains with Counterfactual Augmentation**, which has been accepted at AAAI 2025. :sparkles: [paper](https://arxiv.org/abs/2412.11905)

 If this repository or our paper is beneficial for your work, please cite: